 Pamela Usukumah is a business professional in Boston, Massachusetts with a long list of career and educational achievements.

-Currently, Pamela Usukumah is an Associate at Weil Gotshal and Manges where she has earned the Pro Bono Award for two consecutive years upon completing the most pro bono hours.
+Previously, Pamela worked as an Associate at Weil Gotshal and Manges, where she has earned the Pro Bono Award for two consecutive years upon completing the most pro bono hours.

 Along with her professional achievements, Pamela Usukumah has also earned an esteemed and honorable education.